brandonroberts/analog-vite-nitro-react/README.md

 ## Development

-Run `npm start` for a dev server.
+Run `npm run dev` for a dev server.
 Navigate to `http://localhost:5173/`.
 The application automatically reloads if you change any of the source files.

 ## Build